 In practical subjects (PE, Science & DT) it is essential that jewellery is removed for Health & Safety reasons.

-If you need to wear an item of jewellery for medical or religious reasons, please bring in a letter from home stating that.
+If students need to wear an item of jewellery for medical or religious reasons, they should bring in a letter from home stating that.